 Three models which take the same wheel, not listed on the box, are the Olympia Carrera MD and the Facit T110 & T150 (below).

 Styles available: Prestige Pica 10, Prestige Elite 12, Script 12, Mini Gothic 15.

 There’s not even room for the drop-in wheel to “drop-in”!

-If these wheels were made “for” Nakajima (I don’t believe they were made “by” Nakajima), why didn’t they follow Brother’s lead and adopt a drop-in cartridge wheel as standard?
+If these wheels were made “for” Nakajima (I have a feelibg they weren’t made “by” Nakajima), why didn’t they follow Brother’s lead and adopt a drop-in cartridge wheel as standard?